 The training program consists of a combination of classroom and on-the-job training.
 Trainees are required to be prepared for class, including homework assignments, out-of-class readings, pop quizzes, written exams, and oral exams.
 In addition, trainees are required to exhibit skills through the use of qualification cards.
 Trainees are required to maintain equipment, tools, and the work site in a clean, safe, and orderly manner.
 They must become accredited to perform switching and tagging duties and may be temporarily assigned to other work locations.
 Travel to other sites will be required.

-Upon successful completion of the training, the employee becomes a either a combustion turbine technician or a combined cycle operations technician who is responsible for starting up and shutting down plant equipment from the control room; monitoring and operating plant equipment and responding to plant upset events and emergencies; taking and recording all necessary equipment and instrumentation readings and data; and manually and remotely operating valves and equipment.
-Both combustion turbine technicians and combined cycle operations technicians are responsible for performing predictive, preventive and corrective maintenance and they work as part of a composite crew to perform overhaul maintenance.
+Upon successful completion of the training, the employee becomes either a combustion turbine technician or a combined cycle operations technician who is responsible for starting up and shutting down plant equipment from the control room, monitoring and operating plant equipment, and responding to plant upset events and emergencies; taking and recording all necessary equipment and instrumentation readings and data; and manually and remotely operating valves and equipment.
+Both combustion turbine technicians and combined cycle operations technicians are responsible for performing predictive, preventive, and corrective maintenance.
+They work as part of a composite crew to perform overhaul maintenance.

-Qualified candidates enter the training program at a current salary of $69,945.
-Upon successful completion of training, the employee is promoted to a combustion turbine technician or a combined cycle operations technician.
-The current annual salary for these positions after completion of training is $75,515.
+Starting salary is $106,580.
+Upon successful completion of training, the employee is promoted to a Combustion Turbine Technician or a Combustion Cycle Operations Technician.
+The starting salary for these positions is $111,375.